oracle/fastr/documentation/dev/building.md

 By exporting environment variable `GNUR_HOME_BINARY` with path to a home directory of existing GNU-R installation, you can bypass the build of GUN-R from sources, however, FastR still downloads GNU-R sources during FastR build.

-You can find you the home directory of your system GNU-R by executing `R -e 'R.home()'`.
+You can find the home directory of your system GNU-R by executing `R -e 'R.home()'`.

 It is strongly recommended to use the same GNU-R version (major and minor) and in case you want to run tests that compare output of FastR with GNU-R then also the same path version.
 You can find out version of an R engine by